encharm/libsystemtray/README.md

 * Reduce the complexity of creating system tray icons
 * Have minimal link dependencies
 * Ship both C and C++ API
-* Allow all of the features
+* Allow all of the features of native platform
 * Friendly license, MIT **pull requests are welcome**
 * Can be used and/or bundled in commercial software